 Spring is made even sweeter with the emergence of delicate purple violets, dotting many a lawn and field in most parts of the country.
 Before you start spraying them or ripping them out and cursing them as weeds, think about this: violets are not only pretty, but like many wildflowers they are also edible flowers!
-Harvest them, make a gorgeous purple syrup, and whip up a sweet spring cocktail.
+Harvest them, make a gorgeous purple violet simple syrup, and whip up a sweet spring cocktail.
 One taste and you will look forward to them every year!

-Violets contain a healthy dose of Vitamin C and purportedly help to promote restful sleep, cure headaches, and quiet coughs.
+Violets contain a healthy dose of Vitamin C and purportedly help to promote restful sleep, ease headaches, and quiet coughs.
 The fresh flowers make beautiful dessert garnishes on top of cakes or cupcakes and a nutritious, as well as colorful, addition to salads.

 Homemade violet soda is the ultimate refreshing warm-weather drink, and when served in a martini glass with a sugared rim and some fresh violets (or violet ice cubes) as a garnish, it will wow your guests.
 If you are so inclined, you can also add a splash of your favorite alcohol such as vodka or gin to make it an adult drink.